patentability search, novelty search

 In this complete guide, we will cover what a novelty search is, how to conduct the search, why it’s so valuable, and how you can make your future-proof innovation a reality.
 In this article, we will also tell you things to remember, offer tips on how to conduct the search, and answer questions people may have about the process.

-• What is a Novelty Search?
+What is a Novelty Search?

-Novelty search or patentability search is an operation where intensive search is done to determine whether an invention is new or disclosed in earlier issued patents, publications, or other prior art records.
+Novelty search or patentability search is an operation where an intensive search is done to determine whether an invention is new or disclosed in earlier issued patents, publications, or other prior art records.
 The search is conducted for novelty examination of an invention, which is among the important points of consideration regarding patentability.

 An invention must fulfill three primary conditions to become patentable.

-- Inventiveness: The invention must not be obvious to a person skilled in the art.
+2. Inventiveness: The invention must not be obvious to a person skilled in the art.

-- Utility: The invention must be useful or have utility in some practical application.
+3. Utility: The invention must be useful or have utility in some practical application.

 A novelty search will be most concerned with whether or not an invention is novel.
 If there already exists prior art—in the form of a patent, article, or other public disclosure—reasonably similar to the invention, then it could mean that the invention does not have the novelty aspect to it for patentability.

-• Why a Novelty Search is necessary?
+Why a Novelty Search is necessary?

 Save Time and Money: Inventors and companies can decide whether it is worth the effort to seek a patent or not depending on whether novelty search reveals prior art.
 Knowing beforehand whether an invention is novel or non-novel saves time, effort, and money invested in patent applications and would-be legal expenses.

-Validate Patentability: Novelty search ensures if there is any already existing patent or prior patents available in the public domain.
+Validate Patentability: Novelty search ensures that there is any already existing patent or prior patents available in the public domain.
 Novelty search informs the inventors if their idea is new or not and helps avoid them wasting resources on already patented ideas.

 Increase Likelihood of Successful Patenting: Well-done novelty searching is capable of improving the likelihood of successful patenting.
 Identification of potential conflicts gives inventors the ability to advance their inventions such that they may bypass existing art and improve the scope of their patent claims.